 I recently received a letter from a reader asking what the consequences are of dying without a will?
-Surprising, just 55 per cent of British Columbians have a signed, legally valid and up-to-date will.
-BC’s new Wills, Estates and Succession Act (“WESA”) dictates how your estate will be divided if you die without a will.…
+Surprising, just 55 percent of British Columbians have a signed, legally valid and up-to-date will.
+BC’s new Wills, Estates and Succession Act (“WESA”) dictates how your estate will be divided if you die without a will.
+It…

 Canadians love to give to charity.
 A 2010 Statistics Canada report suggests that 84% of Canadians over 15 years donated to charitable and nonprofit organizations at an average donation of around $446 per year (a total of $10.6 billion a year).
 Whether to support an organization that has touched their life in a meaningful way, a school or university that…

 Wills & Estates?

 The Wills and Estates Department offers three areas of legal services:

 - Estate Planning – we help our clients plan for their family’s future